thecylax/django-graphqldoc/README.md

             'TITLE': 'My GraphQL documentation',
         }

-   This step is optional, it changes the default logo and title on template.
+   This step is optional, it changes the logo and the default title in the template.

 3. Include the graphqldoc URLconf in your project `urls.py` like this: